-A very prominent nonprofit organization based in Washington DC was in the throes of preparing for their annual convention.
+A prominent nonprofit organization based in Washington DC was in the throes of preparing for their annual convention.

 This event was the biggest source of revenue for the entire year, so it was incredibly important it went off without a hitch.
-As luck would have it, four days before the big event one of their servers failed.
+As luck would have it, four days before the big event, one of their servers failed.

-The good news was that the organization had a cloud-based backup solution in place.
+The good news was that the organization had a cloud-based data backup solution in place.
 The bad news was that it can take time – often days or weeks – to restore the data with file level backup, which is what they had in place.

-Ntiva was called in to help, and we immediately dispatched a system admin to the site.
+Ntiva was called in to help, and immediately dispatched a system admin to the site.
 Due to the type of backup, the admin had to start from scratch to restore the server to working order.
-This mean procuring new hardware, and then installing the operating system, applications, configuration, access permissions and more.
+This meant procuring new hardware and then installing the operating system, applications, configuration, access permissions and more.

 Day three began with the tedious task of downloading individual files from the cloud backup and attempting to put them back where they belonged.
 Miraculously, all their data was recovered before the event, but it was a nail-biting exercise that could have been disaster.

-Despite a competent IT team on site, it's hard to keep up with continual changes in technology, especially with staff turnover.
+Despite having a competent IT team on site, it's hard to keep up with continual changes in technology, especially with staff turnover.
 There is a big difference between file backup and image-based backup, but no one ever thought to question what was in place.

-After the event, Ntiva was asked to provide IT consulting services to recommend and implement a data protection platform that didn't just "back-up" the data, but one that would allow for true business continuity should the worst occur.
+After the event, Ntiva was asked to provide IT consultation services to recommend and implement a data protection platform that didn't just "back-up" the data, but one that would allow for true business continuity should the worst occur.